-All members of the committee should be present for the dissertation defense, and the Director of the Ph.D.
-Program will make exceptions only for unusual circumstances.
+All dissertation defenses should be conducted in person except in situations where there is an approved accommodation (see Time Limit in the PhD Program section of Academic Policies and Procedures).
 Defenses, like proposal hearings, are open to all members of the Heller community, and the same procedures are followed.
 At the end of the hearing, the committee will ask you and the audience to leave the room while they confer on evaluating the thesis and any necessary revisions.
 The committee will either: (1) approve the dissertation; (2) defer action pending minor revisions and chair approval; (3) defer action pending major revisions and a full committee hearing; and (4) reject the dissertation.
 The Committee will record its decision on the Report for Doctoral Defense form and submit it to the Ph.D.
 Program Office.

 If specific minor revisions are required, the chair is responsible for supervising their completion and for submitting forms to the Ph.D.
 Program Office certifying their completion.
 If major revisions are required, you will be required to have another oral defense.
 The committee will make that determination at the defense.
 If you are asked to make minor revisions (option 2), you must complete them within six months of the hearing.
 If revisions are required and you do not complete them within six months, you will be required to have a second defense before the full committee.
 Please see Academic Policies and Procedures for PhD Time Limits, including policies for medical accommodations.
 You must submit the final copy of your dissertation electronically to UMI/Proquest before you can be certified for the degree.
 Degree deadlines for graduate students are available here.
 Once you have successfully completed your defense, there are two more steps before you are awarded the Ph.D. degree and entitled to use the designation "Ph.D."
-First, the faculty of the

-Heller School must vote to award the degree to each Ph.D. candidate.
+First, the faculty of the Heller School must vote to award the degree to each Ph.D. candidate.
 The Dean or his designee (usually the Director of the Ph.D. program) has the formal authority to review each dissertation and can recommend that the faculty not approve a dissertation that does not meet the school's standards.
 Second, upon recommendation by the Heller faculty, the University votes to award the degree and confer the diploma.
 Until you receive the diploma, you should use the designation "Ph.D. expected (month, year)" on your curriculum vita and other correspondence.
 If for any reason you need official certification of your status before you receive your diploma, you can obtain a letter from the University Registrar.